AshV/GoF-Design-Patterns-by-Example/State-Pattern/ReadMe.md

 #### Reviewing Approach 1

 On occurence of each event, different operation can be executed based on current state of object.
 For example GotMushroom event, If it occurs for SmallMario it would be changed to SuperMario, but if same event occurs for SuperMario, it will remain the same.
 If may lead to confusion to write same conditions in each method.

+### Approach 2: Moving All State Related Code To Respective Class

+To address problem of approach 1, here I created separate class for each State, which all are inherited from **IState** interface.